pcaston/OpenPeerPower.github.io/source/_integrations/bom.markdown

 This option can be specified to save the animated radar-imagery GIF to the given filesystem path.

-Example `configuration.yaml` entry to display the `Sydney` radar and save the animated GIF to a file named `sydneyradar.gif` to the filesystem path accessible as `/local/sydneyradar.gif` via Home Assistant's web server:
+Example `configuration.yaml` entry to display the `Sydney` radar and save the animated GIF to a file named `sydneyradar.gif` to the filesystem path accessible as `/local/sydneyradar.gif` via Open Peer Power's web server:

 ```yaml
 camera: